korchard/vatti-pet-hotel/README.md

 The application in action
 ![Application in Action](pet_hotel.png)

-##Installation

-Required packages:
-- gitHub repository files

-From the command line:
+## Installation

+1. Create a database named `pet_hotel`,
+2. The queries in the `database.sql` file are set up to create the table.
+The project is built on [Postgres](https://www.postgresql.org/download/), so you will need to make sure to have that installed.
+We recommend using Postico to run those queries as that was used to create the queries,
-1. Navigate to the parent directory.
+3. Navigate to the parent directory.
-2. Input into the terminal 'python -m venv venv' to create the virtual space.
+4. Input into the terminal 'python -m venv venv' to create the virtual space.
-3. Activate the space by inputting '. venv/bin/activate' into the terminal.
+5. Activate the space by inputting '. venv/bin/activate' into the terminal.
-4. The required dependencies are already tied to the repository in the requirements.txt
+6. The required dependencies are already tied to the repository in the requirements.txt
-1. Type 'pip install - r requirements.txt' into the terminal, this will install all necessary requirements.
+7. Type 'pip install - r requirements.txt' into the terminal, this will install all necessary requirements.
-2. We will need to run Flas by inputting 'export FLASK_APP=app.py' in the terminal
+8. We will need to run Flas by inputting 'export FLASK_APP=app.py' in the terminal
-3. 'flask run' in the terminal will run the application
+9. 'flask run' in the terminal will run the application

 Open your web browser:
 1. enter the address, "localhost:5000"
 2. Use the application

-##Built With
+## Built With

 - HTML
 - CSS/Bootstrap